 The Medical College of Pennsylvania studied UV Water Purification in a 340-liter hydrotherapy whirlpool tub equipped with a commercial UV water purification system.
 Twenty-seven separate experiments were conducted as follows:

-2. The tub was filled with tap water and water samples taken for bacteria analysis
+2. The tub was filled with tap water and water samples were taken for bacteria analysis.

 3. A bather entered the tub and remained in the tub for 20 minutes while the whirlpool circulated the water.
 In each case the UV system was either turned on or off for the entire experiment, the UV-off cases presenting the control group.